marcosrdac/brazil-climate-clustering/README.md

-# A Brazil Climate Estimate Cluster Analysis from 10-yr of INMET spatio-temporal data
+# A Brazil Climate Estimate Cluster Analysis from 11 year of INMET spatio-temporal data

 *Marcos Conceição*, 2020

-This notebook estimates Brazil climate types from 10 years of hourly measures from 561 meteorological stations.
+This notebook estimates Brazil climate types from 11 years (2009-2019) of hourly measures from 561 meteorological stations.
 The original dataset station time series per year were downloaded from Instituto Nacional de Meteorologia (INMET) portal at [Dados Históricos - INMET](https://portal.inmet.gov.br/dadoshistoricos).

 The series were compiled into a new dataset, with mean temperature, humidity, precipitation, pressure, and wind speed, as well as their dispersion (standard deviation metric was used) in a year.
 All these variables are given along with station coordinates, state and Brazil region on each row.